List of News and Information about gmc terrain on 4WheelsNews.com

 Read the latest news and information about gmc terrain published on 4WheelsNews.com!
 View comments and pictures about gmc terrain on 4WheelsNews.com!

-You also might be interested: gmc terrain, denali, price, detroit auto show, special edition, new york auto show, suv, gm, chevrolet equinox, production, recall, crossover, chevrolet, cadillac srx, canada
+You also might be interested: gmc terrain, gmc acadia, special edition, denali, price, detroit auto show, new york auto show, suv, gm, chevrolet equinox, production, recall, crossover, chevrolet, cadillac srx

 General Motors crossover retail sales grew an impressive 20% last month, and recorded a 15% hike for the first 4 months of this year thanks to the performance of today's GMC line-up.
 Its sales are anticipated to further increase around summer with the launching of the brand new 2018 GMC Terrain.
 Now the American automaker has officially announced the pricing details of its upcoming crossover.